-Firstly, the Group is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies' legislation), distributable profits and taxation legislation.
+Firstly, the Group is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies' legislation), distributable profits legislation, taxation legislation and pensions legislation.
 We assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.

-Independent Auditor's report to the members of UPP (Broadgate Park) Holdings Limited (continued)
+Independent Auditor's report to the members of UPP (Nottingham) Ltd (continued)